 We recognize that children come to us as unique individuals with different experiences, abilities, and interests.
 Our teachers are well-trained to use 5 Steps System to meet students’ varying needs and learning styles.

 We provide a balanced education program within a safe, stimulating environment so that each child can learn and grow to their greatest potential through fun and laughter.
 Our teachers recognize the importance of capturing students’ interests.
 We promote fun and interesting activities with specific objectives, ensuring knowledge is gained from each activity.

-The Elementary Programme in 5 Steps Academy is specially designed to cater to students aged 5 to 12.
-The programme accommodates to the syllabus of most national or local curriculums and effectively prepares students to engage in our High School Programme.
+The Elementary Program in 5 Steps Academy is specially designed to cater to students aged 5 to 12.
+The program is Cambridge based and effectively prepares students to engage in our Secondary School Program.